 Knees are made up of delicate cartilage, muscles, and bones.
 Along with other small parts, these give your knee the ability to support your body weight.
 Therefore, they are complex joints.
 Usually, they are very susceptible to injuries because of the many movements they need to make for various activities.

 Any problem that affects the way your knee works tends to reduce your quality of life.
 This isn’t only because it causes pain, but also because it limits your ability to walk.

 To reduce discomfort and pain, there are some exercises that can be practiced in case of injured knees, as long as your doctor authorizes it.

 These same exercises can also be practiced as a care and prevention measure, to reduce the risk of injury when performing other activities or sports.
 Let’s look at them below.

 1. Bending your hip with your knee extended

-- Lay face down on a yoga mat.
+- Firstly, lay face down on a yoga mat.
 Your knees should be bent and your feet flat on the mat.

-- Stretch out the leg you are going to work as far as you can.
+- Then, stretch out the leg you are going to work as far as you can.
 Then, raise your straight leg out to the same height as your bent knee.

 - Keep it in the air for 3 seconds.
 Then slowly and smoothly return it to the starting position.

-- Do eight repetitions of this with each knee.
+- Finally, do eight repetitions of this with each knee.